sjjhsjjh/blender-driver/documents/backlog.md

     game_initialise.

--   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array.
+-   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array, unless they have children.

 -   Unit tests for: Suppose a game object collection element, N, changes from a game object, O, to None.
 At that point, the BGE object that corresponds to N